skahwah/automato/README.md

     -a, --all                        Run a bulk of automato's features.
 Enumerate all domain groups, administrators, computers and user account attributes.
     -c, --domain-users               Get all domain users in the domain.
     -g, --groups                     Get all domain groups for the domain.
     -m, --member GROUP               List all users in a specified domain group.
-Make sure yo u escape spaces with a backslash!
+Make sure you escape spaces with a backslash!
     -t, --attributes                 Get the domain account attributes for all domain users.
     -b, --bad                        Get the bad password count for all domain users.
     -z, --du-hunter USER_FILE        Brute force a list of common usernames with a common password against the target domain.